 Ballots already cast are left in limbo

-State officials have not yet clarified whether the ballots already cast will remain valid once a new election date is set or whether voters will be required to resubmit them.
+State officials have not clarified whether the ballots already cast will remain valid once a new election date is set or whether voters will be required to resubmit them.

 Lawmakers have criticized Landry’s last-minute election pause, warning that changing an election after voting has already begun could weaken public trust.

 “Absentee ballots are already being cast.
-People have relied on the law as it exists today,” Green said, adding, “So, to now suggest that the process can be halted injects confusion, chaos, and distrust into something that depends on stability and fairness.”
+People have relied on the law as it exists today,” Green said, adding, “So, to now suggest that the process can be halted injects confusion, chaos and distrust into something that depends on stability and fairness.”

 The post Nearly 80,000 ballots in limbo after Louisiana halted House primaries appeared first on MS NOW.